ELIGIBILITY FOR A LIBRARY CARD

 - Valid Lancaster County college / university ID

-Individuals who reside in temporary or transitional housing within Lancaster County are eligible for a library card after presenting a letter on official letterhead from the housing manager.
-These accounts allow a limited checkout of 3 physical items.
+Individuals who are new to the area or reside in temporary or transitional housing within Lancaster County may be eligible for a library card after presenting photo ID or a letter on official letterhead from the housing manager.
+These accounts allow a limited checkout of 3 physical items and must be renewed every two months.

 Non-residents of Lancaster County should see the librarian to obtain a card.